-(b) Compensation Claims of Cadets.
-Compensation claims for personal injuries or death sustained by a cadet enrolled in the U.S. Maritime Service in performance of duty shall be forwarded via the supervisor to the administrator for transmission to the Bureau of Employees' Compensation; necessary forms to be furnished by the supervisor.
+310.10.
+Medical attention and injury claims. (a) Compensation claims of Cadets.
+Compensation claims for personal injuries or death sustained by a Cadet enrolled in the Maritime Service in performance of duty shall be forwarded to the Administrator for transmission to the Bureau of Employees' Compensation."